British railway brake van

 British Railways inherited a variety of brake vans from each of the Big Four: GWR, LNER, Southern Railway and LMS due to the nationalisation of the railways in 1948.

 A brake van, on a train, is a wagon at the rear of a goods train where a guard would sit with a hand brake.
-The job of this wagon was to provide extra braking force for a train and as an emergency hand brake, should an unfitted train become uncoupled from the locomotive and become a runaway train.

 All brake vans served the same purpose: to supplement brake-force to a train.
+They were also needed as an emergency hand brake, should an unfitted train become uncoupled from the locomotive and become a runaway train.
 Brake vans are operated by the Guard, a member of staff on the train, who is in charge of making sure that the lights are in the correct place.
 This is because a signalman would need to see the tail-lamp to know that the train had not split, so that he can clear the line.

 Most vans had both normal brakes and vacuum brakes.
 They also contained a fire for the comfort of the Guard.

 Many brake vans today are used on heritage railways as passenger vehicles, like on the Helston Railway and the National Railway Museum demonstration lines at York and Shildon.